Rounding for Success: A Superintendent’s Journey from Skepticism to Impact

 Think differently.

-Rounding challenges traditional notions by emphasizing the power of open feedback and constructive dialogue.
-It encourages a shift in mindset, urging education leaders to view their roles as collaborative team members, fostering trust, and enhancing relationships with both internal and external stakeholders.
+Rounding challenges traditional ideas by highlighting the power of open feedback and constructive dialogue.
+It encourages education leaders to see their roles as collaborative team members, fostering trust and improving relationships with both internal and external stakeholders.

 Plan differently.

-Superintendent Kline’s strategic approach to rounding is not just a one-time survey; it’s a continuous, intentional process that aligns with broader organizational priorities.
-By incorporating rounding into the strategic planning framework, education leaders can break out of siloed environments, gradually release control, and empower their teams, promoting a more focused, collaborative, and efficient leadership structure.
+Superintendent Kline’s approach to rounding isn’t just a one-time survey; it’s a continuous, intentional process aligned with broader organizational goals.
+By integrating rounding into strategic planning, education leaders can break out of silos, gradually release control, and empower their teams, creating a more focused, collaborative, and efficient leadership structure.

 Act differently.

-Rounding isn’t just about asking questions; it’s about taking actionable steps based on the feedback received.
-Whether it’s with community members, staff, or students, rounding provides a mechanism to build trust, improve customer service, and enhance overall communication, urging leaders to actively engage and address concerns for continuous improvement.
+Rounding isn’t just about asking questions; it’s about acting on the feedback.
+Whether with community members, staff, or students, rounding helps build trust, improve customer service, and enhance communication.
+It encourages leaders to actively engage and address concerns for continuous improvement.